ronioncloud/w10install/README.md

 Since I am forced to work with Windows on the desktop - for professional reasons - this collection of scripts / this HowTo is exclusively geared towards Windows - and that will not change either.

 First I looked for a "professional" solution.
 Unfortunately I didn't find anything suitable.
 Sure - there is commercial software (so-called "enterprise" programs) but mostly these are bad or expensive or both or simply not available for normal users or small companies.
-I'm following the KISS principle privately and professionally - this is why complicated software (aka. bloatware) with agents and whistles and bells etc. pp. was out of the question.
+I'm following the KISS principle privately and professionally - this is why complicated software (aka. bloatware) with agents, whistles and bells etc. pp. was out of the question.

 Another major problem is the spying frenzy of software manufacturers.
 Yes - i mean you Microsoft!
 So this means primarily the removing of Windows 10 telemetry.
 But unsolicited updates, by third-party manufacturers, are just as plague.
 This project takes care of that problem - as far as possible - without impairing the functionality of the system in an intolerable manner.
 But what is still tolerable?
 This lies mostly in the eye of the beholder ...